MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgTeamSchedule.md

   - `[SchedulingGroupId <String>]`: ID for the scheduling group that the open shift belongs to.
   - `[SharedOpenShift <IMicrosoftGraphOpenShiftItem>]`: openShiftItem

-SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup[]>: The logical grouping of users in the schedule (usually by role).
+SCHEDULINGGROUPS <IMicrosoftGraphSchedulingGroup1[]>: The logical grouping of users in the schedule (usually by role).
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity